JrVerbiest/jrverbiest.github.io/README.md

 - **Doctoral Research** @ Katholieke Universiteit Leuven (Esat-Telemic), Leuven Belgium

-  Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application) .
+  Funded by IWT PhD scholarship (active participation in drafting and preparation of the grant application).

   Research topic: Design of antennas used on the human body.
-Research that focused on the design of small low cost ultra-wideband (UWB), 3.0-9.0 GHz, antennas for wireless body area networks (WBAN).
+Research that focused on the design of small low-cost ultra-wideband (UWB), 3.0-9.0 GHz, antennas for wireless body area networks (WBAN).

   Used design software tools: CST Microwave Office, Matlab and Advanced Design System